Access Control

 With factory-trained and certified technicians on staff in Rapid City, SD and Gillette, WY we install only the industry’s leading manufacturers’ equipment.
 Our manufacturers include RS2 Technologies, Salient, Assa Abloy wireless, Axis, Inovonics, and Bosch.

 The primary goal at Architectural Specialties is to provide our customers with a cost-effective complete security system designed to function to your specifications.
 Our design team is ready to sit down and find the solution best suited to your needs.
+We have offices in both Rapid City, SD, and Gillette, WY.

 We’ve installed access control systems for businesses throughout the Black Hills and Wyoming.
 Take a look at just a few of them below:

-access control FAQ:
+access control FAQs

 Access control is a method of granting personnel access to specific areas of a facility without the use of hard keys.